MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ### Create ManufacturingVM

-1. On the Azure home page, using the global search type **Virtual Machines** and select virtual machines under services.
+1. On the Azure home page, using the global search enter **Virtual Machines** and select virtual machines under services.

 2. In Virtual Machines, select **+ Create; + Virtual machine**.